greim/hoxy/readme.markdown

 Using Hoxy With Another Proxy
 -----------------------------------------------

+WARNING: this feature is still experimental.
+Expect bugs.

 Hoxy looks for the optional `HTTP_PROXY` environment variable and, if found, uses it.
 In which case you will in effect be using two proxies.
 You could in theory chain several instances of hoxy together using this method, each with its own rules, but that would be silly, right?

     node hoxy.js --port=8082 --rules=8082-rules.txt &